 Our strategy is to make student learning engaging and meaningful.
 We support school communities as they integrate social & emotional learning, health education, and meaningful student engagement into their curriculum.
 We work to ensure all students have access to quality expanded learning programming, and work with school staff so that all school sites are ready to engage with families and assist students in transition.

 Our Programs Build Thriving School Culture and Climate.

 Our strategy is to build a positive, structured, and inclusive school culture.
 We implement restorative practices and work to create caring school communities that are healthy environments for all.
 We ensure community-based organizations, such as our expanded learning partners, are integrated and essential to their school sites, and strive to engage families through school site governance, volunteering, and parent-teacher teams.
 In addition, we create youth leadership opportunities to ensure student voices are heard.

-We provide resources for students and families that remove barriers to student achievement.
-This includes health and wellness resources, such as behavioral and mental health, school nurses, and other programs; as well as assistance to students and families in transition, and educational opportunities for families in support of their child’s learning.
+We provide services for students and families that remove barriers to student achievement.
+This includes health and wellness services, such as behavioral and mental health, school nurses, and other programs; as well as assistance to students and families in transition, and educational opportunities for families in support of their child’s learning.

 Our Guiding Principles.

 Oakland Community Schools work to ensure all OUSD staff and OUSD partners hold themselves accountable for engaging students and building a thriving culture.
 Additionally, we work to ensure all stakeholders feel supported, united, and in control.
 These are our guiding principles.